 So what metadata do I add via SoundMiner?

 When I started HISSandaROAR, after doing tests with the main Mac contenders (SoundMiner, Basehead, AudioFinder, Snapper) I discovered the only metadata that worked with all of them was the DESCRIPTION field, and the easiest way to enter that data was via the ProTools Workplace as described above.
-But after a few emails from people asking for more metadata I revisited the released libraries and created a spreadsheet for each library with all the fields I thought were relevant, and have published them here for people to download and embed in their chosen sound library app.
-So the metadata fields I have provided are listed below (along with one files metadata as an example)
+But after a few emails from people asking for more metadata I revisited the released libraries and updated them, so the metadata fields I have provided are listed below (along with one files metadata as an example)

 LIBRARY: VEGE VIOLENCE